Aleksei-Che/S4.API/README.md

 ## Description

 This project of jokes will make your day.
 Start your morning with a little bit of humor.
 Don't forget to rate the jocs.
-And pay attention on current weather forecast, just to be prepared and informed of condiyions outside the window.
+And pay attention on current weather forecast, just to be prepared and informed of conditions outside the window.

 !![Screenshot](img/screenshot.jpg)